EECS481-Official/tutorial/slides/02-Developers/02-images.html.md

       description: |
         This is an image with an alt text.
 Turn on VoiceOver if you are on a Mac, tab to the Editor Output section, and use <kbd>Ctrl</kbd> + <kbd>Opt</kbd> + <kbd>Right Arrow</kbd>
         to navigate to these images.
+If you are on Windows 7/8/10, the same process can be followed by turning on Narrator with
+        <kbd>Windows</kbd> + <kbd>Enter</kbd> and using <kbd>Caps Lock</kbd> + <kbd>Right Arrow</kbd> to navigate to the images.
-VoiceOver will announce the alt text.
-For the second image below, VoiceOver will not announce anything meaningful since there is no alt text.
+        VoiceOver/Narrator will announce the alt text.
+For the second image below, VoiceOver/Narrator will not announce anything meaningful since there is no alt text.
       code: |
         <img